Web3athon-EVOLVE/EVOLVE/README.md

 Built-in feature from Next.js:

-- Minify HTML & CSS
+- TailwindCSS
-- Live reload
+- React
--  Cache busting
+Therefore, it can moblie friendly and user friendly/

 #### 1. Clone repo